tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 fn(5); // error
 ```

-Frustratingly PHP does not allow typehint for scalar types or function return
+Frustratingly PHP does not allow typehints for scalar types or function return
 values.

 However even though PHP is a dynamically typed language you should still strive
 to keep your typing sensible, this means if you create a variable that contains
-a specific type try not to reuse it to contain a different type.
-Also don't
+a specific type try not to reuse it by assigning a new value of a different
-call methods on objects which are not in the typehinted interface, it's not an
+type.
+Also don't call methods on objects which are not in the typehinted
-error but it's not good practice:
+interface, if you do it will not be an error but it's not good practice:

 ```php
 <?php